The End of Days is Upon Us

 A. It’s Unique Historical Context – While the Olivet discourse provides an extraordinary view of future events, it also gives a unique hindsight of historical context which gives us a unique sense of the great events it describes which are quickly about to happen.
 The portion we are going to examine first reads:

-C. We are eternally indebted to the disciples for asking Jesus the crucial question, “Tell us, when will these things happen?
+C. The Disciples Crucial Question - We are eternally indebted to the disciples for asking Jesus the crucial question, “Tell us, when will these things happen?
 And what will be the sign of your coming and of the end of the age?”
 First, Jesus Christ issues what seems to be a strange warning.
-But of course, He being part of the Trinity or God in a human body, we know He never lied.
+But of course, His warning is as relevant today as it was then.
 He said:

 a.
 “Watch out that no one misleads you.
 For many will come in my name, saying, ‘I am the Christ,’ and they will mislead many. ”